-Every Wednesday night while UT is in session, the astronomy department sponsors free public star parties on the top roof of Robert Lee Moore Hall, which is located at the southeast corner of Dean Keeton (formerly 26th street) and Speedway.
-Once you reach RLM, take the elevators to the 17th floor and then follow the signs to the stairs up to the telescope.
+Every Wednesday night while UT is in session the astronomy department sponsors free public star parties on the top roof of Physics, Math, and Astronomy Building (PMA), which is located at the southeast corner of Dean Keeton and Speedway.
+Once you reach PMA, take the elevators to the 17th floor and then follow the signs to the stairs up to the telescope.
 Click here for map to PMA and nearby parking garages.
 (Garage rate information is available here.)
 Please review the rules for accessing the PMA roof and telescope dome before your visit.